boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

     [Consent to deploy client libraries](../docs/consent-to-deploy-client-libraries.md)

 18. By default, all client libraries for Bold BI will be installed in Kubernetes.
-However, you can overwrite them by specifying the required libraries as a comma-separated list in the environment variable noted from the above link.
+However, overwrite them by specifying the required libraries as a comma-separated list in the environment variable noted from the above link.

     ![Optinal_Lib](../images/faq/alb_optional_lib.png)